Energy Balance of a Boson Gas at Zero Temperature in Curved Spacetime: Abstract

 \section{Abstract}

-We develop a comprehensive thermodynamic description for a zero-temperature boson gas in curved spacetime, integrating energy conservation with information-theoretic principles.
+We develop a comprehensive thermodynamic description for a zero-temperature boson gas in a fixed, classical curved spacetime, integrating energy conservation with information-theoretic principles.
 Using the hydrodynamic Madelung representation within the ADM formalism, we establish two fundamental relationships: an energy balance equation representing the first law of thermodynamics from a spacetime perspective, and an information-theoretic constraint connecting Fisher entropy to the dynamical evolution of the boson density.
-This dual formulation clearly separates energy transport from information conservation while revealing how quantum information is preserved in curved backgrounds.
-The introduction of a stochastic velocity provides a bridge between quantum potential effects and underlying spacetime fluctuations, suggesting a gravitational basis for quantum stochastic behavior.
+This formulation clearly separates energy transport from the conservation of quantum information encoded in the boson gas, while revealing how such information is preserved in curved backgrounds.
+The introduction of a stochastic velocity provides a bridge between quantum potential effects and underlying spacetime fluctuations.
 We demonstrate the consistency of our framework through detailed analyses of quantum systems in both Minkowski and Schwarzschild spacetimes.
 This work provides a unified foundation for studying relativistic bosonic systems, with direct relevance to boson stars and scalar field dark matter models.\\ \textbf{Keywords:} Boson Gas, Curved Spacetime, Thermodynamics, Madelung Transformation, Geodesic Velocity, Quantum Potential, Fisher Information, Energy Balance.

 }